Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Hardware Experiments

-Table~\ref{tab:flight_metrics1} presents the results of the second experiment, where the UAV successfully avoided the two obstacles in all five flights.
+Table~\ref{tab:flight_metrics1} presents the results of the third experiment, where the UAV successfully avoided the two obstacles in all five flights.
 For the approaching UAV (obstacle 1), the average closing velocity $v_{cl}$ was 2.35\,m/s.
-We measured similar reaction and command times as in the first experiment (mean values for $t_{r}$ of 61.54\,ms and for $t_{cm}$ of 41.50\,ms).
+We measured similar reaction and command times as in the first experiment (mean values for $t_{r}$ of 61.5\,ms and for $t_{cm}$ of 41.5\,ms).
 The avoidance duration was on average 0.18\,s, while the mean detection time $t_{d}$ was 0.67\,s.
 The mean separation distance $d_{s}$ was 0.325\,m, confirming safe maneuvering performance.
 For obstacle 2, which involved a more unpredictable human-thrown object, the average $v_{cl}$ decreased to 1.49\,m/s.
 The mean reaction and command times $t_{r}$ and $t_{cm}$ increased to 99.42\,ms and 78.66\,ms, respectively, while the average avoidance duration $t_a$ slightly increased to 0.217\,s.
 The mean detection time $t_{d}$ significantly increased to 4.25\,s, indicating that the object was detected early and entered the avoidance trigger after some time.
 Despite these changes, the UAV maintained a safe separation $d_{s}$ of 0.685\,m from obstacle~2.

-Finally, an important finding of the hardware experiments was that the separation distance $d_{s}$ was above the $R_{\mathrm{sum}}$ bound of 0.200\,m.
+Finally, an important finding of the hardware experiments was that the separation distance $d_{s}$ was above the $R_{\mathrm{sum}}$ bound of 0.2\,m.
 DR-ACBF was able to satisfy the specified safety constraint for all flights.